 These words are from Paul Theroux, novelist, essayist and travel writer whom many critics have deemed “irascible” and “grumpy.”
-This travel-savvy author defends himself by stating that his works are ironic, sarcastic, humorous, honest and that really, he is a pretty good-tempered person.
+This travel-savvy author defends himself by stating that his works are ironic, sarcastic, humorous and honest — and that really, he is a pretty good-tempered person.

-At the University of Syracuse Theroux trained for the Peace Corps and was then sent to Malawi, Africa where he taught at Soche Hill College.
-For his part in a failed coup of the Malawi dictator, Theroux was dismissed from the Peace Corps.
+Theroux trained for the Peace Corps and was then sent to Malawi, Africa where he taught at Soche Hill College.
+For his part in a failed coup of the Malawi dictator, Theroux was expelled from the country and dismissed from the Peace Corps.
 His love for Africa drew him to Makerere University in Kampala, Uganda where he taught English.
-It was in Uganda that he met his future wife, Anne Castle, also a teacher, and the 2001 Nobel Prize Winner V. S. Naipaul.
-Marcel, Theroux’s first son was born in Uganda in 1968.
+It was in Uganda that he met his first wife, Anne Castle, also a teacher, and the 2001 Nobel Prize Winner V. S. Naipaul.
+Marcel, Theroux’s first son, was born in Uganda in 1968.
 His next teaching assignment took him to the University of Singapore, and it was here that his second son Louis was born in 1969.
 He was writing novels during these teaching years, and it was in Singapore that he finally decided to become a professional writer.

 The Great Railway Bazaar: By Train Through Asia written in 1975, was Theroux’s first travel novel to distinguish him as a writer.
-Among his award winning titles are Picture Palace (1978) which won the Whitbread Award and The Mosquito Coast (1982) winner of the James Tait Black Award.
-The latter title and Half Moon Street were made into films.
+Since then, he’s won many awards and several of his titles have been adapted into film including The Mosquito Coast.
 He is a Fellow of the Royal Society of Literature and the Royal Geographic Society in Britain.
 He holds honorary doctorates in literature from Trinity College, Washington, D.C. and Tufts University of Massachusetts.

 For those who love to read about exotic, faraway places, Paul Theroux’s books provide a wonderful opportunity to visit these lands without leaving the comforts of your own homes.
 He is a keen, witty observer of human nature and is unafraid to reveal the history and politics of a region in what some would deem a highly critical manner.
 Theroux’s journeys are always enlightening, honest and not your usual “travel is wonderful” type of story.